RushSecond/RogueChallenges/README.txt

 --- Each realm has additional monster generators.

 - Realm 2 onward has one additional gate.
-- Realm 8 onward has another additional gate.
-- Realm 15 onward has yet another gate.
+- Realm 15 onward has another additional gate.

 ----- Rogue Challenge 2:
 --- All realms have more monsters.
 Realms with relatively easier monsters have many more of them.